fedorSulitskiy/AI_CV/README.md

     OPENAI_KEY = "your-key-right-here"

-3 - In the /data/me.txt paste a few short bullet points about yourself to allow the model to compare info about you with the idea candidate
+3 - In the /data/me.txt paste a few short bullet points about yourself to allow the model to compare info about you with the ideal candidate

-4 - In the /data/vacancy.txt paste the bullet points / paragraph about the idea candidate for vacany you want to apply to
+4 - In the /data/vacancy.txt paste the bullet points / paragraph about the ideal candidate for vacany you want to apply to

 5 - Go to main.py and run this file.
 The rest should be apparent :)